 Want to learn more?

 Together, we can build even more quality affordable housing to create even greater impact:

 - Download the Jamboree Affordable Housing Impact infographic for a quick overview.

 - See the full Jamboree Affordable Housing Impact report.

 - Subscribe to Jamboree’s monthly News & Updates to learn more about Jamboree, our affordable developments and the unique services we provide to residents.

-- Contact Natalie Reider, Jamboree’s Housing Impact Director, if interested in a presentation that explores how to conduct affordable housing research that fuels vision, drives program improvement, increases community support, and improves building design to transform lives and create community change.
+- Contact Danielle Latteri, Jamboree Vice President of Community Impact, if interested in a presentation that explores how to conduct affordable housing research that fuels vision, drives program improvement, increases community support, and improves building design to transform lives and create community change.

-- Connect with Roger Kinoshita, Jamboree’s Business Development Director, for infographics with municipality-specific findings including: Orange County, Anaheim, Buena Park, Inland Empire, Irvine, Long Beach, and Santa Ana.
+- Connect with Roger Kinoshita, Jamboree Senior Director of Business Development, for infographics with municipality-specific findings including: Orange County, Anaheim, Buena Park, Inland Empire, Irvine, Long Beach, Santa Ana and San Diego.